-- Click to start/stop auto-switch.
-The screen will automatically switch to the next one. - Right click a camera, or click III to enter full screen mode. - Double click a camera to view it in single-screen mode.
-Double click again to exit single-screen mode. - When an error occurs, the screen will display the error description.
-For some errors, you can click the screen to directly access the resolving operations. - Change a camera live view screen by dragging it from its screen to the desired screen. - Scroll up/down to turn to previous/next screen. - Position the cursor on a camera to show shortcut menu.
+- Target Detection is only available for certain models. - o Target Detection is valid when HDD is installed. - o a is valid for motion detection, line crossing detection, intrusion detection, and facial detection. - Click do to start/stop auto-switch.
+The screen will automatically switch to the next one. - Click 🔀 to enter full screen mode. - Double click a camera to view it in single-screen mode.
+Double click again to exit single-screen mode. - Change a camera live view screen by dragging it from its screen to the desired screen. - Scroll up/down to turn to previous/next screen. - Position the cursor on a camera to show shortcut menu.